Updated on June 5th, 2026 by Bob Ciura

 Suncor is headquartered in Calgary, Alberta, Canada and is cross listed on both the Toronto Stock Exchange and the New York Stock Exchange.

-In early February, Suncor reported (2/3/26) results for the fourth quarter of 2025.
-It posted record quarterly production and refining volumes.
-It grew its production 4% over the prior year’s quarter and posted refinery utilization of 108%.
+In early May, Suncor reported (5/5/26) results for the first quarter of 2026.
+It posted record first-quarter production and refining volumes.
+It grew its production 3% over the prior year’s quarter and posted refinery utilization of 97%.

 Click here to download our most recent Sure Analysis report on SU (preview of page 1 of 3 shown below):